-Lake Okeechobee is the most “famous big bass lake” in Florida, well-known for the quantity and quality of bass the lake produces.
-This reputation on Lake Okeechobee has continued for many years as producing the biggest and best largemouth bass fishing in Central Florida.
-On Okeechobee the two primary ways to fish are with artificial lures or wild shiners.
-Bass fishing on the “Big O” with wild shiners is the preferred bait for many anglers for trophy bass.
-It just happens that it’s the natural food that they feed on daily.
+Lake Okeechobee is the most "famous big bass body of water" in Florida, well-known for the quantity and quality of bass the lake produces.
+This reputation on Okeechobee has continued for many years as producing the biggest and best largemouth bass fishing in Central Florida.
+On Okeechobee, the two primary ways to fish are with artificial lures or wild shiners.
+Bass fishing on the "Big O" with wild shiners is the preferred bait for many anglers for trophy bass.
+It just happens that it's the natural food that they feed on daily.
 Wild Shiner fishing became

 Lake Okeechobee Bass Fishing Guides